-An all-in-one computer also has fewer cords since your monitor is connected to your PSU inside.
+An all-in-one computer also has fewer cords since your monitor is connected to your PSU inside of the unit.
 So you just have one external plug.

 Having fewer cords also keeps your gaming space looking nice, and it is one less thing to worry about!

 Because all-in-ones save so much space and reduce clutter, they are especially popular among minimalists who want to keep their desktops clear and roomy.

 Having fewer parts of your computer and cords is not only necessary if you want to keep a clean space, but it is also easier to move it if you like to rearrange your gaming space often.

 Otherwise, it is better if you want to move your computer around so you can play games in different places.

 Finally, since there are fewer parts to your all-in-one computer, taking care of them is easier.